wfordh/ottoneu_auctions/README.md

 - Safely fail individual players so that the run itself doesn't fail
 - Combine stats when player appears for multiple teams?
 How to handle multiple teams vs multiple levels?
 - Better handle 5x5 pulls
+- Have example page to see during the offseason